edeustace/mongo-db-seeder/README.md

     //Import the MongoDbSeeder settings
     MongoDbSeederPlugin.newSettings

+    //Your options here....

+## build.sbt Options

-    //The default uri is your local mongo db + the sbt project name + the mode (dev,test,prod)
+The default uri is your local mongo db + the sbt project name + the mode (dev,test,prod)
-    //EG: the example project db for dev is:
+EG: the example project db for dev is:

-    //mongodb://localhost:27017/mongo-db-seeder-example-dev
+    mongodb://localhost:27017/mongo-db-seeder-example-dev

-    //To override this add either testUri, devUri, prodUri eg: testUri := "mongodb://localhost:27017/light"
+To override this add either `testUri`, `devUri` or `prodUri` eg:

+    testUri := "mongodb://localhost:27017/light"

+The default paths are `seed/${mode}` eg: `seed/dev`.
+To override this add a comma delimited list:

-    //Specify some paths that contain seed data for test testPaths := "seed/test,seed/common"
+    testPaths := "seed/test,seed/common"

-    //Specify some paths that contain seed data for dev devPaths := "seed/common,seed/dev"
+    devPaths := "seed/common,seed/dev"

-    //Tip: always seed the db before testing:
+#### Tip: always seed the db before testing:

     (test in Test) <<= (test in Test) dependsOn(seedTestTask)

 ## Seed data format